 Each State Regulator has instituted an Alarm Response Policy to reduce Police responses to unwanted alarm events thereby making best use of Police resources for actual security breaches.
-Alarm Response Policies have been put in place to ensure accountability for verification of alarms by the Private Security Industry and its clients.
-Each alarm event has to fulfill certain conditions before Police will guarantee to attend.
+The Alarm Response Policies have been put in place to ensure accountability for verification of alarms by the Private Security Industry and its clients.
+Each alarm event has to fulfil certain conditions before Police will guarantee to attend.

-and has been generated from a security system that is:
+Alarm events generated from a security system that is:

 Note: In some States alarm events generated from mobile devices, such as pendants, cannot be classified as hold-ups.

 Category B: are monitored alarm events that do not fulfill the requirements of Category A.

 Category C: are alarm events generated from an unmonitored security system.